 Overview of the Top 10 ERP Vendors

-The report provides details on these vendors’ strongest products but following is a brief overview of our Top 10 list:
+The report provides details on these vendors’ strongest products but following is a brief overview of the top ERP vendors and top ERP systems:

-SAP is designed for large, enterprise type companies across the globe.
-While the solution set can be the longest in duration to implement, it is often built specifically for the company’s needs.
+While SAP solutions can be the longest in duration to implement, they are built specifically for a company’s needs.

 Oracle and NetSuite

 Microsoft has strong products for small to mid-sized companies.
-It is typically a good fit for companies that are already leveraging the Microsoft technology stack (i.e., Microsoft Dynamics).
-Microsoft is emerging and gaining market-share with many pre-configured business processes.
+It is typically a good fit for companies that are already leveraging the Microsoft technology stack.

-Infor is still emerging as a global, enterprise solution.
-The platform is a set of applications that can be configured to meet companies’ needs.
+Infor provides solutions that can be configured to meet the needs of small to mid-market companies as well as large enterprises.
 Many large enterprise type companies are matching up well with best practice implementation accelerators.

 Tips for Selecting an ERP System